pharmavillage/documentation/content/integrate/redisom-for-python/_index.md

 Created person Dan Harris with ID 01FX8RMR8545RWW4DYCE5MSZA1
 ```

 Make sure to take a copy of the output of the data loader, as your IDs will differ from those used in the tutorial.
 To follow along, substitute your IDs for the ones shown above. e.g. whenever we are working with Kareem Khan, change `01FX8RMR7T60ANQTS4P9NKPKX8` for the ID that your data loader assigned to Kareem in your Redis database.

 ### Problems?

 If the Flask server fails to start, take a look at its output.
 If you see log entries similar to this:

 ```py
 raise ConnectionError(self._error_message(e))
 redis.exceptions.ConnectionError: Error 61 connecting to localhost:6379.
 Connection refused.
 ```

-then you need to start the Redis Docker container if using Docker, or set the `REDIS_OM_URL` environment variable if using Redis Cloud.
+then you need to start the Redis Docker container if using Docker, or set the `PHARMAVILLAGE_OM_URL` environment variable if using Redis Cloud.

-If you've set the `REDIS_OM_URL` environment variable, and the code errors with something like this on startup:
+If you've set the `PHARMAVILLAGE_OM_URL` environment variable, and the code errors with something like this on startup:

 ```py
 raise ConnectionError(self._error_message(e))
 redis.exceptions.ConnectionError: Error 8 connecting to enterprise.redis.com:9139. nodename nor servname provided, or not known.
 ```

-then you'll need to check that you used the correct hostname, port, password and format when setting `REDIS_OM_URL`.
+then you'll need to check that you used the correct hostname, port, password and format when setting `PHARMAVILLAGE_OM_URL`.

 If the data loader fails to post the sample data into the application, make sure that the Flask application is running **before** running the data loader.

 ## Create, Read, Update and Delete Data

 Let's create and manipulate some instances of our data model in Redis.
 Here we'll look at how to call the Flask API with curl (you could also use Postman), how the code works, and how the data's stored in Redis.

 ### Building a Person Model with Redis OM

 Redis OM allows us to model entities using Python classes, and the [Pydantic](https://pypi.org/project/pydantic/) framework.
 Our person model is contained in the file `person.py`.
 Here's some notes about how it works:

-* We declare a class `Person` which extends a Redis OM class `JsonModel`.
+- We declare a class `Person` which extends a Redis OM class `JsonModel`.
 This tells Redis OM that we want to store these entities in Redis as JSON documents.
-* We then declare each field in our model, specifying the data type and whether or not we want to index on that field.
+- We then declare each field in our model, specifying the data type and whether or not we want to index on that field.
 For example, here's the `age` field, which we've declared as a positive integer that we want to index on:

 ```py
 age: PositiveInt = Field(index=True)
 ```

-* The `skills` field is a list of strings, declared thus:
+- The `skills` field is a list of strings, declared thus:

 ```py
 skills: List[str] = Field(index=True)
 ```

-* For the `personal_statement` field, we don't want to index on the field's value, as it's a free text sentence rather than a single word or digit.
+- For the `personal_statement` field, we don't want to index on the field's value, as it's a free text sentence rather than a single word or digit.
 For this, we'll tell Redis OM that we want to be able to perform full text searches on the values:

 ```py
 personal_statement: str = Field(index=True, full_text_search=True)
 ```

-* `address` works differently from the other fields.
+- `address` works differently from the other fields.
 Note that in our JSON representation of the model, address is an object rather than a string or numerical field.
 With Redis OM, this is modeled as a second class, which extends the Redis OM `EmbeddedJsonModel` class:

 ```py
 class Address(EmbeddedJsonModel):
     # field definitions...
 ```

-* Fields in an `EmbeddedJsonModel` are defined in the same way, so our class contains a field definition for each data item in the address.
+- Fields in an `EmbeddedJsonModel` are defined in the same way, so our class contains a field definition for each data item in the address.

-* Not every field in our JSON is present in every address, Redis OM allows us to declare a field as optional so long as we don't index it:
+- Not every field in our JSON is present in every address, Redis OM allows us to declare a field as optional so long as we don't index it:

 ```py
 unit: Optional[str] = Field(index=False)
 ```

-* We can also set a default value for a field... let's say country should be "United Kingdom" unless otherwise specified:
+- We can also set a default value for a field... let's say country should be "United Kingdom" unless otherwise specified:

 ```py
 country: str = Field(index=True, default="United Kingdom")
 ```

-* Finally, to add the embedded address object to our Person model, we declare a field of type `Address` in the Person class:
+- Finally, to add the embedded address object to our Person model, we declare a field of type `Address` in the Person class:

 ```py
 address: Address